IBM/CodeEngine/beta/serverless-fleets/tutorials/docling/README.md

 ![](../../images/examples_docling_flow.png)

-> Note: The tutorial assumes that you have created the fleet sandbox using the fully automated approach which creates the rclone environment as well as the upload/download scripts.
+Note: The tutorial assumes that you have created the fleet sandbox using the fully automated approach which creates the rclone environment as well as the upload/download scripts.
 If that's not the case, you would need to upload the PDFs and download the results using the COS CLI or other means.

+The sandbox contains two Persistent Data Stores (PDS) that point to the input and output bucket

 ## Steps

 ### Step 1 - Upload

-The 11 example PDFs are located in the `data/tutorials/docling/pdfs` directory.
+The 11 example PDFs are located in the `data/input/docling/pdfs` directory.
 Run the following commands in the root directory to list and upload the example PDFs to COS.
 ```
-ls data/tutorials/docling/pdfs
+ls data/input/docling/pdfs
 ./upload
 ```